astralway/phrasecount/README.md

 ============

-An example application that computes phrase counts for unique documents using Accismus.
+An example application that computes phrase counts for unique documents using Fluo.
 Each new unique document that is added causes phrase counts to be incremented.
 Unique documents have reference counts based on the number of locations that point to them.
 When a unique document is no longer referenced by any location, then the phrase counts will be decremented appropriately.